-ERA brings together all the creative parties who own rights in broadcasts and the material included within broadcasts.
+ERA brings together creative parties who own rights in broadcasts and the material included within broadcasts.

 This means we can offer a simple and efficient way for schools, colleges and universities to get the licence they need to be able to create teaching resources for non-commercial educational purposes by recording or sourcing our members’ broadcast output.

-Currently, ERA has twenty-one Members, representing broadcasters, writers, visual creators, composers, directors and performers.
+Currently, ERA has twenty-two Members, representing broadcasters, writers, visual creators, composers, directors and performers.
 Our Members also include organisations representing producers and owners of rights in sound recordings.

 You can find out more about our members by clicking on the links below, which will take you to the homepage of each Member.

 The world's fastest growing collection company and trusted by the world's best including Avalon, BBC, Discovery, Hat Trick, ITV plus many more...

 AGICOA collects and distributes royalties that lie beyond the reach of individual rightsholders.

 Authors' Licensing and Collecting Society (ALCS) is a not-for-profit membership organisation started by writers for the benefit of writers.

 As the trade association representing UK audio production companies, AudioUK exists to help grow and promote the UK audio production sector, both at home and abroad.

 The BBC is the world's leading public service broadcaster.
 Its mission is to enrich people's lives with programmes that inform, educate and entertain.